 What they don’t tell borrowers is about “interim rent.”
 Imagine entering a lease on April 3rd – but the next quarter doesn’t start until July 1.
 The company would then be hit for a payment for close to 90 days that doesn't reduce the lease balance at all.

 The leasing company effectively pockets a full quarter of payments.
 These payments represent pure profit for the leasing company without reducing the lease balance at all.
-There have been documented instances of companies having “lease commencement dates” on every single day of the quarter so that all leases result in the lessee being charged a full 89 days of interim rent.
+There have also been documented instances of companies having “lease commencement dates” on every single day of the quarter so that all leases result in the lessee being charged a full 89 days of interim rent.

 How they are taxing you: